skrattaren/apf.rst/apf.rst

   The cottage and the events alluded to a bit later ("'Kids of today,' commented Rincewind.
-'I blame the parents,' said Twoflower.") are straight out of the "`Hansel and Gretel`_" fairy tale by the brothers Grimm.
+'I blame the parents,' said Twoflower.") are straight out of the **Hansel and Gretel** fairy tale by the brothers Grimm.

   If you have access to the Internet, you can find an online version of the original fairy tale at the URL: